PinguThePenguin007/terratechcpus/graybox_cpu/documentation/assembler.md

 ### Constants

-Constants are defined similarly to labels, having the following syntax:
+Constants are defined using the following syntax:

 ```
 <constant> = <value>
 ```

-They then may be similarly used as opcodes for instructions:
+They may then be similarly used as opcodes for instructions:

 ```
 peripheral = 0x36   ; address of some peripheral device